 "Over time, as awareness and demand grew, more competitors emerged, which is good for everyone in the space."

-When you start to create demand for a product that isn't very well known, chances are there won't be many competitors in your market space.
-On the one hand, this is great, as you can be as innovative as you want when branding the product and don't have to worry about copying anyone else's idea.
-But if there aren't competitors, there isn't an established demand for the product, and it's a challenging journey that lays ahead of you.
-Rachel tells me that "over time, as awareness and demand grew, more competitors emerged, which is good for everyone in the space."
+When you create demand for a product that isn't well known, chances are, there won't be many competitors in the market space.
+On the one hand, this allows you to be as innovative as you want when it comes to branding, and you don't have to worry about copying anyone else's idea.
+However, a lack of competitors usually hints to a lack of established demand for the product, which translates to a challenging journey introducing a new product to your target market.

-In 2017 Seed + Mill's brand was getting traction; they began their partnership with Whole Foods selling their tahini products through their shops and online platform.
-Rachel tells the story, "We were discovered by a Whole Foods buyer who was walking through Chelsea Market and happened to come across us, handing out free samples.
-We now sell to the whole North East Region – over 100 Whole Foods Stores," and as Rachel says, "Going wholesale is another great way to get brand recognition."
+In 2017, Seed + Mill's brand was picking up traction.
+They began a partnership with Whole Foods, selling their tahini products both in stores and through their online platform.
+"We were discovered by a Whole Foods' buyer who was walking through Chelsea Market and tried one of our free samples," Rachel remembers, "Today, we sell to the whole North East Region, with our products on the shelves in more than 100 Whole Foods stores.
+Going wholesale is another great way to get brand recognition."